 The shop at the Arvo Pärt Centre offers a selection of scores and CDs of Arvo Pärt’s music, related literature as well as postcards and souvenirs introducing the centre.
 The café is open to visitors during the opening hours of the centre.

 The viewing tower can be visited from spring to autumn (2.
 October) during the opening hours of the centre.
 It will be available during the opening hours of the Centre.
-Up to 8 people can go to the tower at the same time and they must be accompanied by an Arvo Pärt Centre employee.
+Up to 2 people can go to the tower at the same time.